Nafees10/qscript/spec/syntax.md

     # some code in a loop
 }while (CONDITION)
 ```
-First the code is executed, then if the condition is true, it's executed again.
+First the code is executed, then if the condition is `true`, it's executed again.
 An optional semicolon can be put at the end of the `while (CONDITION)`.

 ## For:
 The for loop in QScript is a bit different from other languages, it's written like: